🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 And then sure enough, this guy went and killed Charlie Kirk.

-When I say that, I'm referring specifically to a person that I know, but let's let's make sure we clarify the point.
+When I say that, I'm referring specifically to a person that I know, but let's make sure we clarify the point.

-It's you were saying it's people like Charlie Kirk that are the antidote to this kind of thing.
+You were saying it's people like Charlie Kirk that are the antidote to this kind of thing.

-People that can constantly, but there's also you need to mitigate risk of susceptibility.
+People that can constantly, but there's also, you need to mitigate risk of susceptibility.

-I mean, talk about medication, meditation, it's do it because you'll notice it's a disembodiment yet a embodiment at the same moment.
+It's do it because it's a disembodiment, yet an embodiment at the same moment.

-Let me let me let me try and translate that eonism.
+Let me try and translate that eonism.

 The food you eat can destroy and damage your brain.

-Live it when you live in these cities, you are inundated endlessly with environmental toxins, which are attacking your senses and your mind and your body.
+The distinction here is, while that is correct and true, and probably a large portion of what we're seeing, people living in cities, as you've pointed out before, breathing in break dust every day, when you live in these cities, you are inundated endlessly with environmental toxins, which are attacking your senses and your mind and your body.

-The other point, of course, being people who are raised and being poisoned by false information, which creates a worldview where they genuinely believe that cops, for instance, murdered 20,000 unarmed black men in one year, when the number was actually nine out of 300 million interactions.
+The other point, of course, being people who are raised and being poisoned by false information, which creates a worldview where they genuinely believe that cops, for instance, murdered 20,000 unarmed black men in one year when the number was actually nine out of 300 million interactions.

 They live in a world of fabrication, a false reality.